kaelzhang/node-typo/README.md

 > Make typography beautiful in command-line.

-Typo is a scalable template engine designed for and focused on command-line (cli), which helps to format and beautify your console output.
+Typo is a scalable node.js template engine designed for and focused on command-line (cli), which helps to format and beautify your console output.

 Typo supports not only basic [ANSI escope codes](http://en.wikipedia.org/wiki/ANSI_escape_code), such as basic background and foreground colors, underline, bold, etc, and **ALSO** full 8-bit colors (256 colors).

+## Installation
+	npm install typo --save

 ## Getting started